BibekBikashSonowal/ICS_CP_Digi_Cash/README.md

 Option 2 for Cash Withdrawal.
 We take input as a "amount" for withdrawal.
-Here if else statement if "amount" is grater then 0 or less than equal to Balance.
+Here if else statement if "amount" is grater than 0 or less than equal to Balance.
 If that statement is True then we update account Balance to "account Balance - amount" and  display the amount.
 If it is False it display "Invalid amount or insufficient balance".

 Option 3 for Cash Deposition